 As the rules and policy on UK immigration grow in complexity, it’s tricky to stay up to speed on the latest changes (especially when one source seems to contradict another).
 We’ll help keep you up-to-date.

-Welcome to the 27 February 2025 highlights from the Immigration team, which provides links to key news stories from the last week, as well as a...
+Welcome to the 27 March 2025 highlights from the Immigration team, which provides links to key news stories from the last week, as well as a round-up...

 Freedom of Information request[Insert the correspondence address, including postcode, of the person making the Freedom of Information request][Direct...